MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ![IMG 21](media/salesorders.png)

-### 2.1 Demo fulfillment application
+### 2.1 Launch the demo fulfillment application

-Next, use the demo fulfillment provider to fulfill the order.
+Next, launch the demo fulfillment provider to fulfill the order.
 Use the area switcher to navigate back to **Demo Providers**, and then select **Demo Fulfillment Provider**.

 1. In the left navigation pane, select the area switcher on the bottom left, and then select **Demo Providers**.
 1. On the **Demo Providers** page, under **Fulfillment Center - Demo**, select **Launch Demo**.